staabm/phpunit-github-action-matrix/README.md

 In comparison to existing PHPUnit parallelization plugins, this action distributes the load over several jobs and therefore utilizes more CPUs.
 Other PHPUnit parallelization plugins are used to run tests in parallel on a single host, to saturate all available CPUs.

-After segmenting a test-suite across multiple GitHub Action jobs, you may still/additionally use in-job parallelization with well known PHPunit plugins.
+After segmenting a test-suite across multiple GitHub Action jobs, you may still/additionally use in-job parallelization with well known PHPUnit plugins.

 ## Input Parameters